aikithoughts/dave-markdoc-blog/pages/articles/axelar-rewrite.md

 When tokens move from the origin chain to another chain, the Token Manager locks the token on the origin chain and minted on the destination chain.
 If you moved tokens directly from one non-origin chain to another, the token is burned on the source chain and minted on the destination chain.

-### Custom Tokens
+### Converting custom tokens

-If you have custom tokens already deployed to multiple blockchains, you can turn those tokens into linked Interchain Tokens.
+If you have custom tokens already deployed to multiple blockchains, you can convert those tokens into linked Interchain Tokens.
 This process requires that you first deploy your {% glossary term="custom token" /%} on multiple chains, or already have a version of your token on multiple chains.

-To create Interchain Tokens from existing custom tokens:
+To convert existing custom tokens into interchain tokens:

 1. Decide if you want to make all your token managers Mint/Burn, or you if you want one your origin chain to be Lock/Release.